Ajmer

 throw litter on the ground in the first place rather than focus on

-the picking up of litter.
 Students will be asked to work out how they

 intend to go about it, what they will need(loads of litter bins?!),